Rental assistance near you in your community.

-Find rental assistance programs that will be near you that are offered by charities, churches, and government organizations.
+Find rental assistance programs that are available near you and that are offered by charities, churches, and government organizations.
 Most states, cities, and counties have a number of housing as well as rent relief programs that focus on stopping evictions or rehousing the homeless.
 There will be grant money, financial help for a security deposit or moving costs, or free lawyers that help stop an eviction.
-Find a local city, state, or county rental assistance programs near you.
+Select a local city, state, or county rental assistance program below that may be near you.

 The funding will be limited.
 However, some of the programs that offer help near you with rent may offer immediate, same day assistance.
 But that will be rare.
 Generally, a low income and/or struggling tenant should apply in advance for rental assistance near them, even before they get an eviction or pay or quit notice.
 But each organization will have their own terms in place.